 Whether its volunteering, involvement with a local charity or taking a few minutes out of your day to log into Change. org, or Avaaz.org and sign a bunch of petitions that pull at your heart strings, just doing a little something not only makes a huge difference, it will make you feel good too.
 ‘Slacktivism’ is the term for being a sofa-activist, but the proof is there and you will receive updates on the petitions you have signed, it really does work.
 Don’t forget to shout about the causes you are passionate about too, sharing information is the number 1 way to raise awareness.

-This post Christmas week our house is littered with toys and gifts and packaging and … UGH!
-Just so much STUFF.
-Of course it is lovely to feel so spoilt and loved, and for that I am eternally grateful, but its pretty frustrating when lots of that will end up in the rubbish bin.
+This post Christmas week, even though we have tried to minimise waste and gifts, yet again our house is littered with packaging and waste.
 Something I have chosen to do (I know lots of my friends are onboard with this too) is to give experiences, instead of stuff.
-Alex’s Christmas present is still a surprise to him, taking place early January, and his present to me was so sweet and made me cry when I opened the envelope on Christmas day – he purchased 10 hectares of land for the Orangutan Project to continue their work rescuing these beautiful creatures.
-One of my oldest friends, Jen, for the past two Christmas’s has donated to Crisis homeless shelter instead of giving us physical presents.
-I can honestly say this makes me so, so, happy, so I guess the message is, be present and spend time with your loved ones, or give the act of giving as your gift, unless they’ve got a heart of stone it really will be appreciated as much as, if not more so, than a physical present.
+This has been in the shape of spa breaks, concert tickets, animal adoptions..
+One of my closest friends, for the past few Christmas’s has donated to Crisis homeless shelter instead of giving us physical presents.
+I can honestly say this makes me so, so, happy, so I guess the message is, be present and spend time with your loved ones, give them an amazing memory (with no unrecyclable packaging!) or give the act of giving as your gift, unless they’ve got a heart of stone it really will be appreciated as much as, if not more so, than a physical present.

 9. Switch from banks that fund wars

-It is not-so widely reported that all of the big banks are involved in the funding of companies that use child labour, test cosmetics and household products on animals and deal in arms amongst others things (incidentally, the UK is the second largest arms dealer in the world, what the F…).
+It is not-so widely reported that all of the big banks are involved in the funding of companies that use child labour, test cosmetics and household products on animals and deal in arms amongst others things (incidentally, the UK is the second largest arms dealer in the world, just let that sink in for a moment!)
 Switching to an ethical bank or building society will mean you and your money are no longer part of this.
-I’ve banked with Smile (part of the Co-op) for the past 12 years and I can sincerely recommend them all round, they are helpful, friendly and offer great rates and services.
+I’ve banked with Smile (part of the Co-op) for the past 14 years and I can sincerely recommend them all round, they are helpful, friendly and offer great rates and services.
 They are an online only bank, but you can use Co-op branches and the Post Office for paper transactions.
 You can read about their ethics here.

 10. Go green on your energy source, for free

 So there are some companies out there that are making big changes in the world of green, renewable energy.
 Check out Bulb – they offer 100% renewable energy, they pay your exit fees from your current energy supplier AND they save you on average 20% on your energy bills a year, they will also switch everything over for you, making it completely hassle free!
-Unfortunately they don’t cover the Isle of Man, but for anyone based in the UK this is a no brainer, saving the planet and saving money – what’s not to like?!
+Saving the planet and saving money – what’s not to like?!